renzhezhilu/webp2jpg-online/README.md

 </center>

-This toolbox includes image conversion and image stitching, pure front-end implementation, fast speed, privacy protection, and offline use.
+This toolbox includes image conversion and image stitching, pure front-end implementation, fast speed, privacy protection, and offline use,20 languages supported.

     Q: Why is it named webp2jpg?
     A: Because it was originally to convert webp to jpg, I have been using it all the time.